Code-Institute-Submissions/milestone-project-95/README.md

 ### **Differences from wireframes**
 - I initially wanted to have both games embedded on the memory games page but on desktop it meant the games had to be too small and could have lead to issues with users clicking between games so made both the games on a seperate page and just linked to them from the memory games page.
-- I swapped the map and the support information on the support page as it is more intutive to have information about support then lcoations you can receive support.
+- I swapped the map and the support information on the support page as it is more intuitive to have information about support followed by locations that you can receive support.

 ### **Features left to implement**
 - To add better 3-d effects to my buttons in game 2 and add a flattening animation when you click on the button to give a feeling of actually pressing a button.